Advice for the Bar Examinee (2016 ed.)

 “The key is not the will to win.
 Everybody has that.
 It is the will to prepare to win that is important.” — Bobby Knight, Hall of Fame Basketball Coach.

 I have put together some advice and tips for those about to sit for the bar examination.
 These are based on my two decades’ experience as a law professor, bar review lecturer, and bar exam coach.
 I hope that they will prove of some help to the examinee who aspires to hurdle one of the toughest bar examinations in the planet.

 BEFORE THE BAR EXAM

-Bar Blues (Central Books 2013)written by Tanya Karina Lat, Maria Gracia Gamez, and Marilyn Manait is one good book on bar exam preparation which I highly recommend, comprehensive yet very readable.
+From the current crop of bar prep books, I strongly recommend Bar Blues (Central Books, 2013)written by Tanya Karina Lat, Maria Gracia Gamez, and Marilyn Manait.
+Bar Blues is comprehensive yet very readable.
 Slaying the Bar Exam Dragon by Dean Rufus Rodriguez is another book which I would advise you to read.

 PREPARE AND ORGANIZE YOUR REVIEW MATERIALS.
 Prepare your list of reviewers after your graduation and buy those that you do not have.
 Get the opinion of professors and last year’s bar examinees as they are the best judges of law reviewers and can give you the pros and cons of a particular reviewer.

 As for the copious annotations or commentaries that you used as textbooks during your first three years in law school, consult them only if you need examples or illustrations of particular legal provisions.
 This is an area where annotations or commentaries have an advantage over most reviewers which tend to put too much emphasis on rules without giving the underlying fact pattern for such rule.